syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to show or hide comment in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Excel%20Shapes/Show%20or%20Hide%20Comment).

 Following code snippets illustrates how to remove all the comments in existing worksheet.

 {% tabs %}